SAP/fsm-shell/README.md

 ### e2e tests on documentation

-End to end tests can be runned on docsify documentation using `npm run docs` then `npm run e2e`.
+End to end tests can be run on docsify documentation using `npm run docs` then `npm run e2e`.

 Documentation server will start before tests running `npm run e2e:ci`

 ## Support

-In case you need further help, check out the [SAP Field Service Management Help Portal](https://help.sap.com/viewer/product/SAP_FIELD_SERVICE_MANAGEMENT/Cloud/en-US) or report and incident in [SAP Support Portal](https://support.sap.com) with the component "CEC-SRV-FSM".
+In case you need further help, check out the [SAP Field Service and Asset Management Help Portal](https://help.sap.com/viewer/product/SAP_FIELD_SERVICE_MANAGEMENT/Cloud/en-US) or report and incident in [SAP Support Portal](https://support.sap.com) with the component "CEC-SRV-FSM".

 ## License